wedding-planner-app/wedding-planner/README.md

 #### Architecture

-This project is based on **MVC design** (_model-view-control_), which facilitates a better organziation pattern for the code used to develop this web application.
+This project is based on **MVC design** (_model-view-control_), which facilitates a better organization pattern for the code used to develop this web application.
 The MVC folder pattern helps separate the application's care back-end business logic, front-end UI design, and user interaction.
 The diagram included below outlines the architecture of this web application.

 <img src="readme/imgs/architecture-diagram.png" width = "800px">

 ##### ER Diagram

 The entity relationship (ER) diagram below provides a visual representation of how the data is saved inside the application's back-end database.
-This diagram also demondtrates the relationship between each database table.
+This diagram also demonstrates the relationship between each database table.

 <img src="readme/imgs/schema.png" width = "600px">